Causal Spillover Effects Using Instrumental Variables

 \section{Identification Under One-sided Noncompliance}

-Since failure of point identification of average effects in this setting is due to imperfect compliance, identification of some causal parameters can be achieved by restricting the amount of noncompliance.
-In this section I will analyze the case in which noncompliance is one-sided.
-One-sided noncompliance refers to the case in which individual deviations from their assigned treatment, $D_{ig}\ne Z_{ig}$, can only occur in one direction.
+This section shows that identification of some causal parameters can be achieved by limiting the amount of noncompliance.
+I will analyze the case in which noncompliance is one-sided.
+One-sided noncompliance (OSN) refers to the case in which individual deviations from their assigned treatment, $D_{ig}\ne Z_{ig}$, can only occur in one direction.

 In many applications, units who are not assigned to treatment are unable to get the treatment through other channels.
-For example, consider the experiment analyzed by \citet{Foos-DeRooij_2017_AJPS} in which individuals in two-voter households are randomly assigned to receive a telephone call encouraging them to vote.
-In this case, units that are assigned $Z_{ig}=1$ may fail to receive the actual phone call (e.g. because they don't pick up the phone), in which case $Z_{ig}=1$ and $D_{ig}=0$, but whenever a unit is assigned $Z_{ig}=0$, this automatically implies $D_{ig}=0$.
+For example, consider a voter turnout experiment in which individuals in two-voter households are randomly assigned to receive a telephone call encouraging them to vote \citep[as in][]{Foos-DeRooij_2017_AJPS}.
+In this case, units that are assigned $Z_{ig}=1$ may fail to receive the actual phone call (for example, because they refuse to pick up the phone), in which case $Z_{ig}=1$ and $D_{ig}=0$, but whenever a unit is assigned $Z_{ig}=0$, this automatically implies $D_{ig}=0$.
+More generally, one-sided noncompliance is common when the experimenter is the only provider of a treatment \citep{Abadie-Cattaneo_2018_Annurev}.
 I formalize this case as follows.